 - There are opportunities to reschedule lessons if I know in advance that the lesson will be missed.
 No refund for missed lessons.

-- Included in the tuition are private lessons and occasional group events.
-Regular group lessons count as “half lessons”.
+- Included in the tuition are private piano lessons.
+Group lessons count as “half lessons”.
 Not included are books, and audition fees.

 With the exception of individual coaching sessions, tuition is not an hourly fee for services rendered (like baby-sitting) because teaching is much more than the time one spends with a student.
 Here’s a brief overview of what your tuition pays for: